 Once an application is submitted, it’s time to wait.
 You can expect about 18 months before an application is first examined (during which time you may identify your invention if sold as patent-pending).
 Periodically, there are fee or technology based fast track programs that result if prioritized examination and issuance, if allowable.
 Generally, design patents are issued faster than utility patents.

 Okay, now without saying “it depends,” how much is it gonna cost to get a patent?

 Gene Quinn over at IP Watchdog has written an informative article on patent budgeting (FYI, this is not an ad free site).
 However, Gene does not address what may be the primary factor in cost: location.
 If you are securing a large firm in a large market, you can expect to pay more.
-For instance, in the SF Bay Area you could expect to receive an invoice in which paralegals are billed at $300/hr, associates at $700/hr, and partners at over $1,000/hr.
-Locally, you should expect to pay considerably less.
+For instance, in San Francisco you could expect to receive an invoice in which paralegals are billed at $300/hr, associates at $700/hr, and partners at well over $1,000/hr.
+Outside of the coastal cities, you should expect to pay considerably less.

 The cost of a patent application is dictated by several factors, including universal contributors such as a six-fold increase in annual patenting activity over the last thirty years, as well as a tripling of Request for Continued Examination (RCE) application activity over the last ten years.
 Essentially, a new patent application must be carefully drafted to survive crowded innovation fields and to overcome rejection heavy examining art units.
 The extra time spent in preparation and prosecution by a patent attorney or agent often amounts to a greater investment by a patent inventor and/or owner.